I Thought He Liked Me

 and ancient mythology

-Which turned into schools and colleges
+That turned into schools and colleges

 Dedicated to the arts and varied knowledges

-Then, a society with cultures and delicacies,
+Then, a society with cultures and cuisines,

-Unique languages and cuisines.
+Unique languages and colloquialisms

 Alien invasions and a zombie apocalypse

-We still survived.
+Yet somehow we still survived.

-We rebuilt it all from the ground up
+We rebuilt ourselves from the ashes

-Stronger this time, able to resist whirlwinds
+Stronger this time, able to withstand the fire

 But in the end, the end of our world